Amtrak Northeast Corridor Derailment

 We represented the largest group of injury victims and families of passengers killed aboard an airliner which ran out of fuel and crashed in New York in 1991.
 Faced with the prospect of limited liability of the airline, the firm developed a negligence claim against the United States air traffic controllers who handled the aircraft.
 We painstakingly prepared a video recreation of the flight which placed in sharp focus the controllers' errors.
 After one week of trial the government agreed to a settlement which assured a complete damage recovery for all plaintiffs, even those who could not maintain their actions against the airline in the United States.

 Korean Airlines Disaster

-When a Korean Airlines 747 was shot down by a Soviet fighter in 1983, many believed there was no way to prove that the airline had committed "wilful misconduct," the standard necessary to recover full damages.
+When a Korean Airlines 747 was shot down by a Soviet fighter in 1983, many believed there was no way to prove that the airline had committed "willful misconduct," the standard necessary to recover full damages.
 Two of the firm's attorneys were appointed to the Committee that tried the case.
-We meticulously detailed the series of errors made by the pilots during the flight won a verdict of wilful misconduct against the airline and successfully defended the verdict on appeal.
+We meticulously detailed the series of errors made by the pilots during the flight won a verdict of willful misconduct against the airline and successfully defended the verdict on appeal.